apideck-libraries/sdk-python/docs/sdks/apis/README.md

         "status": apideck.APIStatus.BETA,
     })

-    if res is not None:
+    if res.get_apis_response is not None:
         # handle response
         pass